kunjing96/NAS-Bench-Compre/README.md

 ## Getting Started

-To use NAS-Bench-COMPRE, follow these steps:
+To use NAS-Bench-Compre, follow these steps:

-1. Clone the repository: `git clone https://github.com/kunjing96/NAS-Bench-COMPRE`
+1. Clone the repository: `git clone https://github.com/kunjing96/NAS-Bench-Compre`
 2. Install the necessary dependencies: `pip install -r requirements.txt`
 3. Add your search spaces, search strategies, or estimation strategies:
     - Create a your file for your search space, search strategy, or estimation strategy in corresponding directory